What are Non-Obvious Systemic Constraints?

 “A system is a network of interdependent components that work together to try to accomplish the [purpose] of the system.
 A system must have a [purpose].
 Without the [purpose], there is no system.” ~ W E Deming

 - Theory X – and authoritarianism in general.
-When an organisation believes it better to have folks that work, and other folks to tell them what work to do (Scientific Management aka Taylorism), “process police” ensuring homogeneity and conformity, and even how to do the work (micro-managing), this constrains the natural motivation and engagement of the people.
+When an organisation believes it better to have folks that do the work, and other folks to tell them what work to do (Scientific Management aka Taylorism), “process police” ensuring homogeneity and conformity, and even how to do the work (micro-managing), this constrains the natural motivation and engagement of the people.

 I’m sure you can think of others.
 If you do, please let me know – I’d love to add them to this list.